amit0rana/betterOptionsTrading/README.md

 Very simple "userscript" which adds following features to kite.zerodha.com ui

 #### https://kite.zerodha.com/positions page
-* There are two ways to group strategies
+* Strategies are grouped in 3 ways.
-** (1) Strategies are auto grouped by script name.
-So all INFY strategies will be auto grouped under 'INFY' ** (2) Manual groups can be created by modifying 'positions array' in the code.
+  * (1) Strategies are auto grouped by script name.
+So all INFY strategies will be auto grouped under 'INFY'
+  * (2) Strategies are auto grouped by expiry.
+  * (3) Manual groups can be created by modifying 'positions array'.
-* Once you select a strategy only relevant positions will be shown.
+* Once you select a strategy from the dropdown, only relevant positions will be shown.
 ![strategies](https://dl.dropbox.com/s/414mh3oqvx4ppf2/strategies.png?dl=0)

 * ![strategies2](https://dl.dropbox.com/s/qjyok361dk9jo6c/strategies2.png?dl=0)